BabaYaga64/ToDoListManyToManyRelationship/README.md

 ###Description

-This app allows users to create a list of tasks.
-In addition, users can add a category to each task, and when a user clicks on a category, a list of tasks is displayed.
+This app allows users to create a list of tasks and a list of categories.
+Users can add a category to each task, and when a user clicks on a category, a list of tasks is displayed.
 A list of categories is displayed when a user clicks on a category.
 This is illustrative of a many-to-many relationship between database tables.

 ###Technologies Used: